 “Until recently Syrian children were at school, in their homes and protected.
 Their world has been turned upside down and now many of them face untold hardships and uncertainty.
 Without strengthened international support Syria’s children may never recover,” Lenneberg said.
 “It’s critical that we remember the children at the heart of this crisis and refocus our energies by standing with them.”

-has been established that tells the stories of children affected by the conflict, and shows how investments in children can deliver important dividends, not just for the current victims of the war but for the longer-term future of Syria and the wider region.
+A special website has been established that tells the stories of children affected by the conflict, and shows how investments in children can deliver important dividends, not just for the current victims of the war but for the longer-term future of Syria and the wider region.

 Note to Editors: